LorenzDettmann/SOM2CG/README.md

 ## Contributing
 If you have any suggestions for improving the efficiency of the script, or suggestions for any additional features, feel free to create a pull request, or simply open a new issue.
 Thank you!

-## License
-The licence has to be clarified ...